Apocalyptic and post-apocalyptic fiction: In society

 Such works often feature the loss of a global perspective as protagonists are on their own, often with little or no knowledge of the outside world.
 Furthermore, they often explore a world without modern technology whose rapid progress may overwhelm people as human brains are not adapted to contemporary society, but evolved to deal with issues that have become largely irrelevant, such as immediate physical threats.
-Such works depict worlds of less complexity, direct contact, and primitive needs, threats and behavior.
-According to Professor Barry Brummett, it is often the concept of change as much as the concept of destruction that causes public interest in apocalyptic themes.
+Such works depict worlds of less complexity, direct contact, and primitive needs.
+It is often the concept of change as much as the concept of destruction that causes public interest in apocalyptic themes.

-Such fiction is studied by social sciences and may provide insights into a culture's fearsas well as things like the role imagined for public administration.
+Such fiction is studied by social sciences, and may provide insights into a culture's fears, as well as things like the role imagined for public administration.

 Since the late 20th century, a surge of popular post-apocalyptic films can be observed.

 Christopher Schmidt notes that, while the world "goes to waste" for future generations, we distract ourselves from disaster by passively watching it as entertainment.
 Some have commented on this trend, saying that "it is easier to imagine the end of the world than it is to imagine the end of capitalism".